Conditional Appearance (Manage UI State)

 Hide or Disable UI Elements to Secure Data

 Appearance rules are applied at the UI level and have no effect on editors that do not support Conditional Appearance.
-So, it is recommended to use the Security System to secure (disable editing or hide) data on a per-user basis.
+We recommend that you use the Security System to secure (disable editing or hide) data on a per-user basis.
 However, you can use Conditional Appearance in scenarios that are not completely covered by the Security System (for example, disable/hide editors based on data that is not yet committed).

 Show and Hide Actions Dynamically